-Older adult abandonment is generally defined as the purposeful and permanent desertion of a person over age 65.
-The victim may be left at a hospital, a nursing home, or in a public location.
-Perhaps the abandoning person feels overburdened or believes he or she lacks the resources to care for the victim.
+Older adult abandonment is the purposeful and permanent desertion of a vulnerable adult over 65.
+In general, a vulnerable adult struggles to maintain their physical or mental health.
+This is usually because the older adult suffers from mental incapacity or disability.
+The victim may be left at their home, a hospital, an assisted living facility, a nursing home, or a public location.
+The person doing the abandoning may feel overburdened or believe they lack the resources to care for the victim.
 Whatever the reason, one can only imagine the confusion and despair that the victim feels.

-Statistics for older adult abandonment are hard to come by because many incidents go unreported and because abandonment is sometimes used interchangeably with elder neglect, which is the failure or refusal to fulfill one's duties or obligations to an older adult.
+Statistics for older adult abandonment are slim.
+This is because many incidents go unreported or are hard to identify.
+Abandonment is sometimes used interchangeably with elder neglect.
+Elder neglect is failing to fulfill one's duties or obligations to an older adult.

 Older Adult Abandonment vs. Older Adult Neglect

-Any neglect puts an older adult in serious danger over days or weeks.
-Neglect can be intentional or unintentional.
+Neglect puts an older adult in serious danger.
+It can be intentional or unintentional.
 You may also hear it called “passive neglect."
-Unintentional neglect typically occurs when the caregiver is unaware or in denial that an older person needs as much care as they do.
+Unintentional neglect occurs when the caregiver is unaware or in denial that an older person needs as much care as they do.

-Neglect requires the caregiver to still be around the victim.
-They might still fulfill some of their responsibilities, so neglect can be hard to recognize.
-Abandonment is a total lack of contact with the victim and complete failure to fulfill any responsibilities.
+Neglect requires the caregiver to be around the victim.
+The caregiver or family member may still fulfill some responsibilities, so neglect can be hard to recognize.
+Abandonment is a total lack of contact with the victim and complete failure to fulfill any duties.

 Elder Abandonment: State Law Basics

-Every state has some form of older adult abandonment law.
+Every state has some form of older adult abandonment laws.
 There are variations in language and applicability.

-California, for example, defines elder abandonment as the purposeful desertion of an older adult by someone caring for that person.
-In California, any person who has care or custody of any elderly person is subject to this provision.
+California, for example, defines elder abandonment as the willful desertion of an older adult by someone caring for that person.
+In California, any person who cares for or has custody of any elderly person is subject to this provision.

-On the other hand, Delaware's abandonment law falls under "neglect" and is defined as the purposeful abandonment of an impaired adult.
-Note that Delaware law applies only to physically or mentally impaired older adults, while California's law applies to any elderly person.
+But Delaware's abandonment law falls under "neglect."
+Delaware defines neglect as the purposeful abandonment of an impaired adult.
+But the law only applies to physically or mentally incapacitated or impaired older adults.
+In contrast, California's law applies to any elderly person.

-Like Delaware, New York's abandonment law is deemed "neglect."
-However, New York law contains two categories of neglect: "active" and "passive."
+Like Delaware, New York's abandonment law falls under "neglect."
+But New York law contains two categories of neglect: "active" and "passive."
 The difference depends on whether the neglect was willful.
-Both of these neglect categories concern the failure of someone providing care to an older adult to fulfill those caretaking duties.

 Older Adult Abandonment: Federal Laws

-On top of each state's laws, the federal government has also enacted laws to protect older adults from abandonment.
-The federal Elder Justice Act requires certain individuals at long-term care facilities to report crimes committed against elderly residents.
+The federal government also has laws to protect older adults from abandonment.
+The federal Elder Justice Act created several human service and social service agencies to help combat and coordinate the country's response to the growing issue of elder abuse.
+The law also requires healthcare providers and certain people at long-term care facilities to report crimes committed against elderly residents to law enforcement.

-To prevent cases of abuse and abandonment, it's important for older adults and those caring for them to know about their rights and responsibilities.
+To prevent abuse and abandonment, it's important for older adults and those caring for them to know about their rights and responsibilities.

 Wandering vs. Abandonment

 Older adults facing dementia or other memory impairments can get lost or wander away from their homes.
 Wandering can be an accident unrelated to elder abuse or a crime.
-However, wandering can also be triggered by abuse, neglect, and unmet needs.
+But abuse, neglect, and unmet needs can also trigger wandering.

 How You Can Help: Spotting Elder Abandonment

 An older adult who is alone and appears confused, lost, or frightened may be the victim of abandonment.
-Other signs of abandonment or neglect include the elderly person looking frail, appearing lonely or depressed, being malnourished or dehydrated, and having poor hygiene.
+Other signs of abandonment or neglect include malnourishment, dehydration, and poor hygiene.

 If your loved one goes missing and you suspect a caretaker has abandoned them, call the police immediately.
-Then report it to your state's Adult Protective Services to investigate.
+Then report it to your state's Adult Protective Services (APS) or your long-term care ombudsperson to investigate.

 Contact your local elder abuse agency if you or someone you know may be the victim of older adult abandonment.

-If you provide care to an older adult and want to know more about your state's abandonment laws, you should consult with a lawyer specializing in elder law.
+If you care for an older adult and want to know more about your state's abandonment laws and the legal issues you could face, you should consult with a lawyer specializing in elder law.